The Affordable UW MBA

 Our program encourages managers to develop a strong mix of leadership, technological, financial, analytical, relational and communication skills needed to lead organizations facing an increasing pace of change.
 Our high-quality program is immediately relevant to practicing managers.

 Current MBA students receive the MBA class schedule in advance to allow planning to accommodate your career needs.
-Your degree can be completed in two years while working full-time and attending classes year-round on a part-time basis, but may be extended to three or more years.
+Your degree can be completed in as few as 7 quarters while working full-time and attending classes year-round on a part-time basis, but may be extended to three or more years.
 In the average quarter, an MBA student will enroll in two courses (8 credits) of study.

 The 64 quarter-credit MBA degree consists of:

 - Elective Courses: 8-16 credits tailored to individual needs.

 - Milgard MBA Healthcare Concentration

 The core curriculum addresses key areas of business knowledge via the core courses, which focus on finance, accounting, marketing, operations, ethics, human behavior, and business strategy.
 Perspectives on international business are integrated across these courses, which culminate in a capstone course that offers a comprehensive systems perspective on organizations.
 These courses also emphasize quantitative and qualitative tools for predicting, planning and managing change.